CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 Will you have to break the bones?

 Maybe.
 Depending on what needs to be done for your desired result, the nasal bones often have to be moved.
 I prefer the word “cut” as opposed to “break”.
-Every move made in a rhinoplasty is a move made with precision.
+Every move made in a rhinoplasty procedure is a move made with precision.
 If your nasal bones have to be moved, I use a tiny instrument to cut the bones allowing them to be repositioned as needed.

 What is the difference between open and closed rhinoplasty?

 Rhinoplasty can be done by an open or closed technique.
 In the open technique, the surgeon makes the incision starting on the inside of the nose and crosses over the columella using a tiny incision.
-In the closed technique, the surgeon make all of the incisions on the inside of the nose.
+In the closed technique, the surgeon makes all of the incisions on the inside of the nose.

 The biggest advantage of the closed technique is that you typically have less nasal tip swelling after surgery. …so you reach your final result a little faster.
 Most surgeons shy away from this approach because it’s a little more difficult to see what you are doing, and because you are working through a small incision inside the nose, it can take some surgeons longer to complete the case.

 I perform both open and closed rhinoplasty.
 The deciding factor is usually how much work needs to be done on the inside and patient preference.
 The more adjustments I have to make to the dorsum and nasal tip, the more I prefer the open approach.
-If I am just adjusting the dorsum “nasal bump”, the closed approach what I prefer.
+If I am just adjusting the dorsum “nasal bump”, the closed approach is what I prefer.

 Rhinoplasty Patient Before and After to Remove a Dorsal Bump